pjanec/dirigent/README.md

 #### Multiple coexisting plans

 Dirigent works with the union of all the applications found in the plans from the plan repository.
 Any of the plans can be selected and manipulated at any time.
 All application that are still running and coming from some previously started plan are adopted by the new plan if their name matches one of the new plan's apps.

-`SelectPlan`.
-Adds new apps to the list of managed apps.
-Merges the new apps with currently managed ones.
-Marks the new plan as selected one.

-`StartPlan`.
-Starts executing apps from given plan.
-If some app from the plan is already running, keep it unless it is marked `KillOnAdopt`.

-`StopPlan`.
-Stops launching next apps from the plan.

-`KillPlan`.
-Stops (kills) all the application from that particular plan.

 ### Execution of a launch plan